Steel Guitar Tuition

 This is a clear and concise introduction to playing the 6 string lap steel using the C6th tuning - ECAGEC (strings 1 - 6), possibly the most popular lap steel tuning, used for Hawaiian music, Western Swing and '40s and '50s country tunes.

-The course consists of a 96-page book containg photos, diagrams and the tab for 36 popular tunes like: Shenandoah, St Louis Blues, Joy To The World, Greensleeves, Amazing Grace, Red River Valley which are all on the accompanying CD.
+The course consists of a 96-page book containing photos, diagrams and the tab for 36 popular tunes like: Shenandoah, St Louis Blues, Joy To The World, Greensleeves, Amazing Grace, Red River Valley, which are all on the accompanying CD.

 THIS COURSE IS WELL WORTH .......................... £19.99